How do Swiss state schools differ from schools in other countries?

 The Swiss educational philosophy emphasises subject knowledge, self-reliance and, like the US, a broad-based education.
-Foreign languages are considered as equally important as maths or sciences (if not more) and students in Swiss state schools are not able to drop subjects in higher secondary.
+Foreign languages carry the same weight as maths or sciences (if not more).
+Also, students in Swiss state schools are not able to drop subjects in higher secondary.
 By contrast, the UK curriculum is geared towards the achievement of national standards and a high level of specialisation.

 In US schools, sports and and creative subjects feature prominently in the curriculum.
 In Switzerland these activities tend to be organized by private clubs outside school.